yalmip/yalmip.github.io/_posts/examples/2021-04-28-starshaped.md

 plot(Model,[x;y],[],[],sdpsettings('plot.shade',.1)
 ````

-Note that the using the mean of the coordinates as the vntage point is definitely not something which works in all cases.
+Note that the using the mean of the coordinates as the vantage point is definitely not something which works in all cases.
 For highly symmetric objects it does, but in general problem specific insight is needed.
-As an example, the following set (blue) is star-convex (simple shift it slide it to the left and it is star-convex wr.t. the origin) but shifting all coordinates using the mean (red) generates a set which is not star-convex w.r.t the origin
+As an example, the following set (blue) is star-convex (slide it to the left and it is star-convex wr.t. the origin) but after shifting all coordinates using the mean (red) we see that the set is not star-convex w.r.t the origin.

 ````matlab